Error-First Callbacks

 }

-getUser(userId, onUser);The pyramid is gone.
-Each step is a named function.
+getUser(userId, onUser);The indentation is gone.
+Each step is named.
 The flow reads sequentially at the module level.
-But you still hand onOrders to getOrders and trust it to be called correctly.
-You still can't guarantee single invocation.
-You still can't enforce async timing.
-The trust problems remain.
-You've improved readability without improving safety.
+Even so, you still hand onOrders to getOrders and trust that function to call it correctly.
+You still cannot guarantee single invocation.
+You still cannot enforce async timing.
+Readability has improved, but safety has not.

 function once(fn) {